nangege/Panda/README.md

 ## What is Panda

-Panda is a asynchronous render and layout framework which can be used to achieve high performance tableview.
+Panda is an asynchronous render and layout framework which can be used to achieve high performance tableview.

 Panda is combined by 3 different component: